§ 1. Eligibility

 (4) The Auction House shall only be liable for damage to the Objects caused by force majeure, pests, climatic fluctuations or similar events in the event of gross negligence or intent.

-§ 18.
-Payment of the purchase proceeds
+§ 17.
+Payment of the proceeds of sale

 (1) After full payment of an auctioned item, but no earlier than thirty days after the conclusion of the auction, the contributor shall receive the proceeds of the sale less all commissions, taxes and other fees and costs.
 If a transfer bill has been issued, payment shall be made only against return of the transfer bill.